Obscuretone/obscuretone.github.io/public/posts/en/nira.md

 ---
 title: Nira - Designing Tools For Humans And Agents
 description: A project note on Nira, a local issue tracker built around a CLI for automation and agents, a web UI for humans, and SQLite state stored with the workspace.
+tags: [software, tools, agents, architecture, local-first]
 ---

 [Nira](https://github.com/obscuretone/nira) is a local issue tracker for a single workspace.
 It has a command-line interface for automation and tool use, a local web UI for humans, and SQLite storage in the project directory.

-The interesting part is not that it tracks tickets.
-The interesting part is the interface design question:
+The interesting part is the interface design question behind ticket tracking:

 > What should a tool look like if both humans and coding agents need to use it comfortably?